What is cervical dysplasia?

 Cervical dysplasia is detected by a pap test (pap smear).
-It is diagnosed with a biopsy.
+It’s diagnosed with a biopsy.
 Abnormal changes in cells can be mild, moderate, or severe.
-The presence of cervical dysplasia does not mean you have cervical cancer.
-But the cells could lead to cancer if they are not treated.
+The presence of cervical dysplasia doesn’t mean you have cervical cancer.
+But the cells could lead to cancer if they aren’t treated.

 Symptoms of cervical dysplasia

-People with cervical dysplasia do not usually have any symptoms.
+People with cervical dysplasia don’t usually have symptoms.
 This is why it’s important to get screened regularly.
 The American Academy of Family Physicians (AAFP) recommends routine pap tests to diagnose cervical cancer early.
-You can check AAFP’s clinical guidelines to see when and how often you should be tested.
+You can check AAFP’s clinical guidelines (at the end of this article) to see when and how often you should be tested.

 What causes cervical dysplasia?

 The cells on your cervix can change over time.
 This means that you can develop cervical dysplasia at almost any age.